Working with a Financial Planner

 A financial planner helps clients make choices about what to do with their money, property, and other assets.
 Most financial planners are experts in certain areas but they should all be able to help with life insurance, investing, college savings, retirement plans, tax implications, and estate planning.

 Almost everyone needs some sort of financial planning.
 Yet many people find it all too easy to put off planning for years, even up to retirement when they suddenly find there isn’t enough money.
 You might know your financial goals, such as buying a new home or paying for your child’s college education, but you may not know how best to meet those goals.
 A financial planner can help with the following:

 - planning for taxes

-- planning for private school or post-secondary education
+- planning for private school or college education

 - managing your insurance

 - planning your retirement